telerik/xamarin-forms-docs/controls/chart/chart-getting-started.md

 <snippet id='chart-getting-started-xaml-chart'/>
 <snippet id='chart-getting-started-csharp-chart'/>

-You also need to add the following napespaces:
+You also need to add the following namespace:

 <snippet id='xmlns-telerikChart'/>
 <snippet id='using-telerikChart'/>